willbelr/bridge/README.md

 ![alt tag](https://raw.githubusercontent.com/willbelr/rf-bridge/master/pictures/gui-standalone.png)

 # Command line interface
-  usage: bridge.py [-h] [-o] [-u]
+  usage: __init__.py [-h] [-o] [-u] [-s]

   optional arguments:

   -h, --help:     show this help message and exit

   -o, --open:     open a file with the monitor

   -u, --upload:   upload firmware from a file

+  -s, --send:     send data through the active serial connection

 # Dependencies
-- Python 3+, PyQt5 with Qt5-svg, PySerial
+- Python 3+, PyQt5 with qt5-svg and qt5-serialport modules
 - Media parser exemple require python-daemon
 - Made for Linux, might work on other platforms

+# Todo list
+- Improve serial speed / Investigate python overload bug with fast serial
+- Use the upload command to upload within the running instance if available
+- Save autoconnect in profile instead of preferences
+- Investigate quirks with lineEdit history function
+- Remember programmer type  and manually update the saved value in Arduino IDE database?
+Bypass Arduino API?
+- Proper packaging for AUR and pip

 # Example project (serial bridge for radio device)
 This example is used to control media applications from a nRF24 remote (see https://github.com/willbelr/rf-remote).